j23saw/scrAPI/README.md

-# scrapeAPI
+# scrAPI
-API for scraping and returning Lyrics and Notes for the query song.
+REST API implementation for scraping and returning Lyrics and Octave Notes for the queried song from https://www.pianodaddy.com using Express and Node.js!